-Cricket Ball plays an important role in a cricket game.
+Cricket Ball plays a vital role in a cricket game.
 Traditionally red cricket balls were used, but now, the white cricket ball is introduced in the game.
-Recently, in a few test matches, the pink ball is also used.
+Recently, the pink ball is also used in a few test matches.
 However, at night, the red cricket ball has poor visibility because, under a yellow floodlight, the red ball seems brownish, which is quite similar to the colour of the pitch.
-Therefore, in the T20 and One Day cricket match, the white cricket ball is used.
+Therefore, the white cricket ball is used in the T20 and One Day cricket matches.

-The Difference between White and Red Cricket Ball
+The Difference between White and Red Cricket Balls

 A white ball is used in ODI and T20.
 A red ball is used in test matches.
 According to players and cricket experts, there is some difference between these balls.

-- White ball swings more and is smoother than the red ball.
+- The white ball swings more and is smoother than the red ball.

-- White ball is tougher than the red cricket ball.
+- The white ball is tougher than the red cricket ball.

-One of the differences between red and white and ball is their manufacturing procedure.
+One of the differences between red and white balls is their manufacturing procedure.